-Barr Trail to Pikes Peak is a 23 mile heavily trafficked out and back trail located near Manitou Springs, CO that features a river and is only recommended for very experienced adventurers.
+Barr Trail to Pikes Peak is a 23 mile heavily trafficked out and back trail located near Manitou Springs, Colorado that features a river and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash